How askScout turns a noisy git log into a 10-second digest

 Why git log fails at AI-coding pace

-git log works fine when you write ten clean commits a day with messages you wrote yourself.
-At fifty commits a day with auto-generated messages like fix and wip, it stops being useful.
-The format does not scale to the volume.
+git log works fine when you write a handful of clean commits a day with messages you wrote yourself.
+At AI-assisted pace, with auto-generated messages like fix and wip, the format stops being useful.
+The output doesn't scale to the volume.

-The fix is not a better git command.
-It is a layer on top of git that does what humans used to do at lower volume: read it, group it, summarize it.
-AskScout is that layer.
-Here is how it works.
+The fix isn't a better git command.
+It's a layer on top of git that does what humans used to do at lower volume: read it and summarize it. askScout is that layer.
+Here's how it works.
+(For the bigger argument behind why this layer matters now, the hidden cost of vibe coding walks through the problem, and Introducing askScout sets the table.)

 Step 1: Read commits and diffs